ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>This Afternoon</h3>A slight chance of showers and thunderstorms after 5pm.
+         <h3>This Afternoon</h3>A slight chance of showers and thunderstorms.
 Mostly sunny.
-High near 96, with temperatures falling to around 94
+High near 96, with temperatures falling to around 94 in the afternoon.
-         in the afternoon.
-West southwest wind around 6 mph.
+         West wind around 6 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">